Elfalss/TravelTide-Project/README.md

 - Key Insight: High hotel spend, longer trip durations, luxury-focused travel.
 - Proposed Perk: Free Hotel Night with Flight to reward high spending and encourage more bookings.

+## Tools & Libraries Used
+- Python for data manipulation and analysis
+- Pandas for data processing
+- NumPy for numerical computations
+- Matplotlib & Seaborn for data visualization
+- Scikit-Learn for machine learning (PCA, KMeans)
+- SQLAlchemy for database interactions

+## Conclusion and Recommendations
+To further enhance Traveltide's loyalty program, we recommend implementing A/B testing to evaluate perk effectiveness, dynamically adjusting rewards based on evolving customer preferences, and introducing cross-segment offers to encourage users to explore different travel options.
+Personalized communication and real-time feedback will allow for more targeted engagement, while partnerships with external companies can expand the range of perks offered.
+By leveraging these strategies, Traveltide can ensure its loyalty program remains relevant and appealing, ultimately driving increased customer satisfaction, retention, and market competitiveness.